Inayat Zakiatuddin Syah

-Sultan Inayat Zakiatudin Syah (c.
+Sultana Inayat Zakiatudin Syah (c.
 1645 – 3 October 1688) was the sixteenth monarch of the Aceh Darussalam and the third sulṭāna regnant to rule in succession.
 Her reign lasted from 1678 to 1688 and was generally peaceful.

 Background and enthronement

 Her original name was Puteri Raja Setia.
 There are conflicting versions about her family background, which is not revealed by contemporary archival sources.
 According to the relatively reliable chronicle Bustanus Salatin, she was the daughter of an otherwise unknown Sultan Muhamed Syah.
 Three minor chronicles assert that she was the daughter of her predecessor Nurul Alam Naqiatuddin Syah.
 A third source, a manuscript from Universiti Kebangsaan Malaysia, says that her father was Malik Radliat Syah, son of Sultan Firman Ali Ri'ayat Syah, son of Sultan Alauddin Ri'ayat Syah Sayyid al-Mukammal.
 The English sea captain William Dampier visited Aceh during her reign and wrote: "the queen of Achin as it is said, is always an old maid chosen out of the Royal family".
 When the old queen Nurul Alam died in January 1678, Puteri Raja Setia was enthroned under the name Sultanah Inayat Zakiatuddin Syah without any known commotion.
 According to an English travel account from 1684, she was around 40 years old, large with a powerful voice.
 The visitors even speculated that she was no real woman but actually a eunuch in disguise.